 As a result, just a few mosquito bites could send Sarah to the doctor for examination as they would sometimes get infected from her scratching.
 The picture above is of Sarah’s leg after a recent run-in with a hungry mozzie!

 Besides being a busy Mom of four, Kelli is also an Adoption Specialist and blogs about the adoption process, so with her international connections, she was able to consult with her Chinese friends about Sarah’s problem with mosquito bites.

 I asked Kelli to let me know if the banana peel remedy worked the next time Sarah was bitten, and within a few days, Kelli reported back that the banana peel worked!
 The picture to the right shows Kelli applying the inside of a banana peel to Sarah’s bite.
 The peel is folded over backwards which is why the inside of the peel is also facing the camera.

 The banana peel not only worked, it worked FAST!

-Here is Kelli’s email to me about her experience with this home remedy:
+Here is Kelli’s email to me about her experience with this mosquito bite remedy:

 Does your child have problems with mosquito bites too?
 The next time the mozzies leave their calling card on your child’s skin, skip the ammonia sticks and other chemical based remedies that will end up in your child’s bloodstream and simply try the inside of a banana peel!

-Do you know another home remedy for mosquito bites that works well too?
+Do you know another mosquito bite remedy that works well too?
 Please share in the comments section.